readyapi/sqldev/docs/tutorial/fastapi/limit-and-offset.md

 /// info

-If you need to refresh how query parameters and their validation work, check out the docs in FastAPI:
+If you need to refresh how query parameters and their validation work, check out the docs in ReadyAPI:

-* <a href="https://fastapi.khulnasoft.com/tutorial/query-params/" class="external-link" target="_blank">Query Parameters</a>
+* <a href="https://readyapi.khulnasoft.com/tutorial/query-params/" class="external-link" target="_blank">Query Parameters</a>
-* <a href="https://fastapi.khulnasoft.com/tutorial/query-params-str-validations/" class="external-link" target="_blank">Query Parameters and String Validations</a>
+* <a href="https://readyapi.khulnasoft.com/tutorial/query-params-str-validations/" class="external-link" target="_blank">Query Parameters and String Validations</a>
-* <a href="https://fastapi.khulnasoft.com/tutorial/path-params-numeric-validations/" class="external-link" target="_blank">Path Parameters and Numeric Validations</a>
+* <a href="https://readyapi.khulnasoft.com/tutorial/path-params-numeric-validations/" class="external-link" target="_blank">Path Parameters and Numeric Validations</a>

 ///